Wicca Phase Springs Eternal: Thraxxhouse (2014–2015)

 Thraxxhouse was a hip hop collective formed in 2014, as a Seattle offshoot of Florida's Raider Klan collective.
 It was started by rappers Mackned and Key Nyata, who took its name from Lil B's 2009 mixtape I'm Thraxx and the genre of witch house.
 They soon became based in a shared house in Boyle Heights, Los Angeles.
 On September 2, 2015, they performed as a group at the Crocodile in Seattle.
 Additional members of the collective included Horse Head, Lil Tracy, Cold Hart, Nedarb, AJ Suede, Fish Narc and SneakGuapo.
 In mid-2015, founder Key Nyata left the group, and by the end of the year, the group had dissolved due to the increasing trouble in administering the group's large number of members.

 Other projects

 In 2017, McIlwee and Jon Simmons formed Coward.
-They release a single album that same year.
+They released a single album that same year.